 Believe it or not, Trafalgar Square isn’t the only Christmas tree that brings the spirit of festive cheer in London.
 Oh ho ho no (sorry, couldn’t resist) – there are gorgeous trees dotted all over the city.

-A train station might feel like an unlikely place to start your Christmas tree odyssey but there we are – the tree at St Pancras is always on everyone’s lips when it comes to choosing their favourite – this year it’s a striking “Tree of Hope” decked out with a pastel pink carousel at the bottom.
+A train station might feel like an unlikely place to start your Christmas tree odyssey but there we are – the tree at St Pancras is always on everyone’s lips when it comes to choosing their favourite – this year it’s made of books…

 Head to Christmas at Kew